mmolero/orthorhombic-pyopencl/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/pw411BySLEY/0.jpg"
 alt="Wave propagation for a weakly orthorhombic plate (rotated by an angle of 45º) in 2-D immersed in water tank. " width="240" height="240" border="10" /></a>

+___

+We want to thank to:

+  Andreas Klöckner and everybody involved in the development of PyOpenCL Ian Johnson (enjalot) for his excellent tutorial: "Adventures in PyOpenCL"